 - Click Save.

-Step Four: Add the Box Application to your Teams
+Step 4(a): Add the Box Application to your Teams

 - What this is: Deploys the Box for Teams integration to a Team and associated channels.
 People can now add the Box application to their Teams and begin using it.

-- Who must do this: Team owner in Microsoft Teams.
+- Who must do this: Microsoft Teams admin or Team owner in Microsoft Teams.

 - What this does: Allows all channels and users within the Team to access the Box for Teams integration functionality.